mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 ## Events

-MaxScale logs warnings and errors for various reasons and often it is self- evident and generally applicable whether some occurence should warrant a warning or an error, or perhaps just an info-level message.
+MaxScale logs warnings and errors for various reasons and often it is self- evident and generally applicable whether some occurrence should warrant a warning or an error, or perhaps just an info-level message.

 However, there are events whose seriousness is not self-evident.
 For